SoftwareAG/webmethods-api-gateway/apigatewayservices/postmancollections/usecases/Readme.md

 # Use cases

-API Gateway exposes rest services which is used to do atomic operations in API Gateway such as Create, Retrieve, Update, and Delete.

-Creating an API from API Gateway looks easy with the UI.
-But the process consist of multiple rest calls that is orchestrated at the backend.

-Use cases consist of such type of orchestration which will enable the customer to automate different types of processes.
+API Gateway provides REST Services that can be used to perform transaction such as create, retrieve, update, and delete.
+Though you can easily perform through the UI, these operations involve numerous REST calls to be triggered from the backend.

+The sample use cases included in this folder cover all transactions related to a particular functionality.
+Open the respective folder to view the sample use cases to perform all transactions of the corresponding functionality.

 #### Postman Environment Variable